justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/overview-of-the-dxp-cloud-deployment-workflow.md

 ### Option 2: Deploying From `Builds` in DXP Cloud

-Another way to deploy changes is to use a completed build in CI from the DXP Cloud console.
+Another way to deploy changes is to use a completed build in CI from the DXP Cloud Management Console.

 Committed changes to the repository will automatically trigger a new build in CI any time a pull request is sent or merged.
 This allows changes to be deployed to a testing environment at any point of the review process.
 See [Deployments](../05-build-and-deploy/03-builds-deployments.markdown) to learn more.